Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Empirical Performance for d = 2

-To empirically show the improved runtime of the convergence of $\dKS(\mu,\nu)$ we run a simple demonstration in the $d=2$ setting.
-Since the results should not depend on the distributions, we keep things simple and set $\mu = \nu = \mathsf{Unif}([0,1]^2)$; the uniform distribution over the unit square.
-Thus we know $\dKS(\mu,\nu) =0$, and so the observed error is just the value $\hat v$ estimated by the algorithm.
+Since the accuracy and runtime of the methods are distribution independent, we keep things simple and set $\mu = \nu = \mathsf{Unif}([0,1]^2)$; the uniform distribution over the unit square.
+Thus, we know $\dKS(\mu,\nu) =0$, and therefore the observed error is just the value $\hat v$ estimated by the algorithm.
 We increase the size of the samples drawn from $\mu, \nu$ (using $n$ to denote the size of each).
-In Figure \ref{fig:plots} we measure and plot the runtime and the error as a function of $n$.
+In Figure \ref{fig:plots} we measure and plot the runtime and error as a function of $n$.
 All run times and error measurements are shown as the average over 20 samples.

-We compare two algorithms, our proposed algorithm {\sffamily Our Algo} from Section \ref{ssec:algo} which runs in $O(n \log n)$ time, as well as the {\sffamily Baseline} from the start of Section \ref{sec:runtime} which runs in $O(n^2)$ time.
-We see ours has runtime increase near-linearly in $n$, while the baseline increases quadratically.
-With $n=16,384$, ours takes under 0.2 seconds, and the baseline already takes about 3.5 seconds.
-Going up to $n=131{,}072$ (so observed error is less than $0.005$), then ours takes only about 1 second, while the baseline takes more than $5$ minutes.
-Moreover, ours does not exhibit much difference in error as a function of $n$, compared to the baseline; they appear to converge at the same rate.

-\subparagraph{Discussion on Future Directions.} Our implementation is simple python code, and has not yet been fully optimized, or abstracted so we can more generally use its full metric properties (e.g., for clustering distributions).
-While we believe our simple experiment is representative of the runtime effects, the optimization, abstraction, and use of dKS in broader applications could result in a more thorough evaluation.
-Continuing this, we hope to promote this method, and algorithm, so this distance measure between distributions is more widely used -- especially in applications where there are not consistent units among coordinates.
+We see our \ourAlgo has runtime increasing near-linearly in $n$, while the baseline grows quadratically.
+At $n{\approx}1.05$M the \baseline takes about $4.2$ hours, whereas \ourAlgo returns in about $0.2$ seconds --- a factor of roughly $76{,}000$, and the gap widens with $n$.
+The two algorithms' observed error stays close throughout and drops under $0.002$ at this $n$, so they converge at the same rate while \ourAlgo reaches that accuracy at negligible cost.
+Finally, in the bottom plot we combine this data to plot observed error as a factor of time, empirically evaluating the computational-statistical runtime.
+Dramatically, \ourAlgo achieves extremely small error on a much faster time scale than the \baseline.